Hashnode/support/docs/faqs.md

 ## What's a Markdown format?

 Markdown is a lightweight plaintext markup language that you can use to add elements to plaintext documents rather than using the older WYSIWYG editor.
 Hashnode's editor supports the Markdown syntax and allows you to format your articles easily.

+## Can I create a team publication on Hashnode?

+The Team Blog feature is currently **in beta** (ongoing testing/improvements), and is not available publicly to all Hashnode users, and will become a **paid feature** soon.
+However, if you think you need this feature to run an **active** team blog and you will be open to **give feedback**, please [contact us](mailto:hello@hashnode.com) to request to join the beta access list.

 ## What's an Impressum?